FaithD186/Calculator-HomeworkHelper/README.md

-# Calculator with Order of Operations
+# Simple calculator with Order of Operations

 Help a first grader with their math homework!